-If you are an Office 365 user, the changes that come into effect on November 1st, 2021, may have a negative impact on the current archiving status of your data in the Microsoft online archive.
+If you are an Office 365 user, the changes that come into effect on November 1st, 2021, may have a negative impact on the current status of your archived data in the Microsoft online archive.
 Have you relied on unlimited storage so far?
 As of November 1, 2021, Microsoft will limit your archive mailboxes to a maximum storage of 1.5TB and a daily growth rate of 1GB.
 Even these restrictions are very likely to become stricter over time.

 Here are some situations in which existing or future Office 365 users may find themselves:

 - If you are migrating your data to Office 365, the new daily limit restriction can lead to significant problems during the migration of your shared and archived mailboxes.

 - If you use shared mailboxes within Office 365, this limit also applies to them.

 - If you store your old and inactive users’ mailboxes within one mailbox, these archives are not supported anymore.
 Microsoft banned this activity, targeting precisely those customers who keep the data of inactive users alive without paying for their licenses.